dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-arm32.md

 * From the web browser on the ARM32 device at `http://localhost:8000`
 * From the web browser on another device on the same network on the ARM32 device IP on port 8000, similar to: `http://192.168.1.18:8000`

+You must set the `ASPNETCORE_URLS` environment variable manually ([example usage](https://github.com/dotnet/dotnet-docker/blob/master/2.1/runtime-deps/stretch-slim/arm32v7/Dockerfile#L19)) if you build the sample locally (without Docker) and want to navigate to the site from another machine.

 ## Pushing the image to a Container Registry